awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/create-components.md

       + `maven` – Runs the `mvn clean package` command to build the component's source into artifacts\.
 Choose this option for components that use [Maven](https://maven.apache.org/), such as Java components\.

         On Windows devices, this feature is available for GDK CLI v1\.1\.0 and later\.
       + `gradle` – Runs the `gradle build` command to build the component's source into artifacts\.
 Choose this option for components that use [Gradle](https://gradle.org/)\.
 This feature is available for GDK CLI v1\.1\.0 and later\.

+        The `gradle` build system supports Kotlin DSL as the build file\.
+This feature is available for GDK CLI v1\.2\.0 and later\.
+      + `gradlew` – Runs the `gradlew` command to build the component's source into artifacts\.
+Choose this option for components that use the [Gradle Wrapper ](https://docs.gradle.org/current/userguide/gradle_wrapper.html)\.

+        This feature is available for GDK CLI v1\.2\.0 and later\.
       + `custom` – Runs a custom command to build the component's source into a recipe and artifacts\.
 Specify the custom command in the `custom_build_command` parameter\.

    1. If you specify `custom` for `build_system`, add the `custom_build_command` to the `build` object\.
 In `custom_build_command`, specify a single string or list of strings, where each string is a word in the command\.
 For example, to run a custom build command for a C\+\+ component, you might specify **\["cmake", "\-\-build", "build", "\-\-config", "Release"\]**\.

-   1. <a name="gdk-cli-s3-bucket-name-formation"></a>If you use GDK CLI v1\.1\.0 or later, you can specify the `--bucket` argument to specify the S3 bucket where the GDK CLI uploads the component's artifacts\. <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucketPrefix-region-accountId`, where *bucketPrefix* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
+   1. <a name="gdk-cli-s3-bucket-name-formation"></a>If you use GDK CLI v1\.1\.0 or later, you can specify the `--bucket` argument to specify the S3 bucket where the GDK CLI uploads the component's artifacts\. <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucket-region-accountId`, where *bucket* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
 The GDK CLI creates the bucket if it doesn't exist\.

       Change the publish configuration for the component\.
 Do the following: